inodb/2014-5-metagenomics-workshop/source/annotation/normalization.rst

 To get the number of 16S rRNA sequences, we will use Metaxa2.
 If you did not install it, you can "cheat" by getting the numbers from this
-file: metaxa2_16S_rRNA_counts.txt
+file: ``/proj/g2014113/metagenomics/annotation/metaxa2_16S_rRNA_counts.txt``.
-If you installed it previosly, you can test it out using the following command::
+If you installed it previously, you can test it out using the following command::

     metaxa2 -i <input file> -o <output file> --cpu 4 --align none